Thresholding

 PYTHON

-histogram, bin_edges = np.histogram(hed_blurred, bins=256, range=(0.0, 1.0))
+histogram, bin_edges = np.histogram(blurred_nuclei, bins=256, range=(0.0, 1.0))

 fig, ax = plt.subplots()

-plt.title("Grayscale Histogram")
+ax.set_title("Grayscale Histogram")

-plt.xlabel("grayscale value")
+ax.set_xlabel("grayscale value")

-should choose a value of t
+So, we should choose a value of t

-somewhere before the large peak
+somewhere higher the

 .